fboender/scriptform/doc/MANUAL.md

     ROWS=$(wc -l $csv_file)
     echo "The CSV file has $(expr $ROWS - 1) rows"

-These temporary files are automatically cleaned up after the script's exeuction ends.
+These temporary files are automatically cleaned up after the script's execution ends.

 Examples of file uploads can be found in the `examples/simple` and